-Vanessa acts for both Claimants and Defendants and is willing to consider instructions on a CFA basis.
-She has a busy paperwork practice which includes pleadings, advices on liability, quantum, procedure and tactics and drafting schedules and counterschedules.
+Acting on behalf of both claimants and defendants, Vanessa is often instructed to assist leading Counsel.
+She has a strong paperwork practice which includes pleadings, advices on liability, quantum, procedure and tactics and drafting schedules and counter schedules.

-Vanessa’s practice encompasses all areas of personal injury, including road traffic accidents, public liability, employers’ liability, clinical negligence and industrial disease.
+Vanessa’s practice encompasses all areas of personal injury, including road traffic accidents, public liability and employers’ liability.

 She has developed an extensive practice in highways cases and is currently co-writing a practitioner text on all aspects of highways law and practice.
-She acts predominantly for highway authorities but also accepts instructions from claimants.
+In this field she acts predominantly for highway authorities but also accepts instructions from claimants.

 She has also appeared in a huge variety of public liability cases, including claims arising out of an allegedly defective football pitch, inhalation of carbon monoxide from a defective boiler, burns arising from the use of public transport and claims under the Defective Premises Act 1972.
 She also appeared in numerous cases involving all manner of slips and trips.
 A recent case involved a football being kicked over a fence enclosing a five-a-side pitch and knocking an elderly lady over.

-She is currently acting in two cases involving the liability of a school, the first involving an injury caused to a child in PE, the second involving an injury caused to a member of staff by a child.
+She has acted in a number of cases involving the liability of a school, including an injury caused to a child in PE by a teacher, an injury caused to a child by another child and an injury caused to a member of staff by a child.

 Vanessa’s practice also includes numerous aspects of employers’ liability claims.
-She was instructed as a second junior in the case of Wembridge and Others v East Sussex Fire and Rescue Service EWHC 2331 (QB) alongside Frank Burton QC and Andrew Roy, in which fire officers were suing the fire service in respect of injuries caused in an explosion of a fireworks factory.
+She acted and continues to act as junior counsel to Andrew Roy in the recent stress at work case of Marsh v Ministry of Justice EWHC 1040 (QB) which involved a three-week trial before Thirwall LJ.
+She was also instructed as a second junior in the case of Wembridge and Others v East Sussex Fire and Rescue Service EWHC 2331 (QB) alongside Frank Burton QC and Andrew Roy, in which fire officers were suing the fire service in respect of injuries caused in an explosion of a fireworks factory.
+More recently she has acted for a care home in a case involving a service user with severe learning disabilities who injured a temporary worker.

-Vanessa also has considerable experience of fatal claims, including pleading schedules and counterschedules.
-She has given seminars on secondary victims and psychiatric injury, and hazardous activities.
+She has given seminars on secondary victims and psychiatric injury, the Animals Act 1971 and hazardous activities.

 Vanessa has appeared at numerous inquests and pre-inquest reviews on behalf of families and other interested persons.
-She has acted in article 2 inquests and inquests with juries and the inquests have involved all types of case, including deaths arising out of clinical negligence, road traffic accidents, accidents at work and neglect.
+She has acted in article 2 inquests and inquests with juries.
+The inquests have involved all types of case, including deaths arising out of clinical negligence, road traffic accidents, accidents at work and neglect.
 Her recent inquests included:

 - Single lung transplant, primary graft dysfunction leading to death